nuwapi/Plum/README.md

 The following instructions explain how to compile Plum on your local machine.
 [Example](examples) Plum simulations are also provided to help you get started with your own project using Plum.

-Note that this guide is for the Linux environment only, but it should also apply to the Mac OS terminal and Xcode.
+Note that this guide is written for the Linux working environment, but it should also apply to the Mac OS terminal and Xcode.

 ### Prerequisites

 Plum uses free C++ library Eigen and requires Eigen during compilation.
 Before compiling Plum, [download Eigen](https://eigen.tuxfamily.org/) and decompress it to your local directory.
-Plum has been tested to work with Eigen version 3.2.8.
+Currently, Plum has only been tested with Eigen version 3.2.8, please let me know if you run into compilation issues using the newer versions of Eigen.

-You should also make sure that `cmake` and `gcc` are installed on your machine.
+You should also make sure that `cmake` and `gcc` are installed properly on your machine.

 ### Installation

-Download the entire [src](src) directory from the Plum repository, store in `your_path_to_plum/plum`.
-Do
+Download the entire [src](src) directory to your local path `your_path_to_plum/plum` and make a `bin` directory under it:

 ```
 cd your_path_to_plum/plum
 mkdir bin
 ```

-And then change line
+Find the Makefile under `your_path_to_plum/plum/src/Makefile` and change the following line
 ```
 INC=-I /home/nuowang/bin/eigen-3.2.8
 ```

-in `your_path_to_plum/plum/src/Makefile` to
+to

 ```
 INC=-I your_path_to_eigen/eigen_x.x.x
 ```

-"x.x.x" represents the version of Eigen that you are using.
-Last
+Here, "x.x.x" represents the version of Eigen that you are using.
+Now, simply `make` to generate the Plum binary under `your_path_to_plum/plum/bin`.

 ```
+cd your_path_to_plum/plum/src
 make
 ```

-and you will find the binary executable `plum` under `your_path_to_plum/plum/bin`

 ## Runing examples